-ENG 094 COLLEGE WRITING FOR INTERNATIONAL STUDENTS is a developmental course for International students who have successfully completed or tested our of ESL classes but may still have difficulty with college level writing.
-This course focuses on academic writing, particularly research skills.
+ENG 094 COLLEGE WRITING FOR INTERNATIONAL STUDENTS is a developmental course for International students who have successfully completed or tested out of ESL classes but still need to improve college level writing.
+This course focuses on English grammar usage, academic writing, and research skills.
 3 credits.

-ENG 095 DEVELOPMENTAL ENGLISH I emphasizes the improvement of written and verbal vocabularies and reading comprehension.
+ENG 100 DEVELOPMENTAL ENGLISH I emphasizes the improvement of written and verbal vocabularies and reading comprehension.
 In addition, it focuses on the application of basic English grammar usage to improve writing.
 Required of provisional students.
-Crosslisted DEV 095.
 3 credits.

 ENG 102 BASIC ENGLISH GRAMMAR AND USAGE is an elementary grammar course that focuses on basic principles of grammar and usage.
-It is intended for students whose background in grammar is weak, or for students who wish to brush up on their understanding of concepts and terminology.
+It is intended for students who would benefit from development of grammar skills, or for students who wish to brush up on their understanding of concepts and terminology.
 Emphasis is placed on applying principles in written communications and developing proofreading skills.
 3 credits.

-ENG 103 CIVILIZATIONS & WORLDVIEWS: LITERATURE This class provides practice and experience in reading three primary genres of literature: fiction, poetry, and drama.
+ENG 103 CIVILIZATIONS & WORLDVIEWS: LITERATURE provides practice and experience in reading and analyzing three primary genres of literature: fiction, poetry, and drama.
 The purpose of this course is to enable the student to enjoy and appreciate a wide spectrum of literature, with an understanding of how best to undertake various types of critical analyses of a work.
 3 credits.

-ENG 104 INTRODUCTION TO WRITING designed for the student with a good high school background in writing, focuses on the process of written expression and gives practice in dealing with the various modes of discourse from free writing through research.
+ENG 104 INTRODUCTION TO WRITING is designed for the student with a good background in writing, focuses on the process of written expression, and gives practice in dealing with the various modes of discourse from free writing through a research project.
 3 credits.